Inside: How to Applique

-Have you ever wanted to learn How to Applique?
+Have you ever wanted to learn How to Appliqué?
 It’s easier than you think.

-For this project you will need to gather some scraps.
-I didn’t actually use any of these fabrics in my project, but you get the idea.
+You will need to gather scraps for your appliqué project.
+As you can see, I didn’t use any of these fabrics; but, you get the idea.

 Since I will be making lots of these projects for my classes, I purchased a drop cloth to use as my backdrop.

 You can also run a zigzag stitch around all of the raw edges and have the same effect.
 For this project you want something simple, so canvas or twill would work, as well.

 Go to the link above and print the pdf file.
 Next, cut out the template for the hill.
-Fuse the back of your fabric with Heat & Bond or WonderUnder.
-Peel off the backing then fuse to your fabric with an iron.
+Follow the directions on the package and fuse the back of your fabric with Heat ‘n Bond Lite fusible web..

 Next, cut out the alligator and apply fusible webbing to the back of fabric.
 Place the alligator where you want it, then add a little bit of rickrack for his back.
 Iron down the alligator, making sure that you catch the rickrack.

-With a water soluble marker, make a smile on your alligator’s face.
+With a water soluble marker make a smile on your alligator’s face. (affiliates).

 This will help with the stitching.
 Starting at the inside corner of his mouth, begin stitching around your alligator.
 Be creative and have fun with this.

 Next, apply fusible webbing to the back of your bird fabric.
-Place the bird 1” above the alligator, to leave room for it’s skinny little legs.
+Place the bird 1” above the alligator to leave room for its skinny little legs.

-Now, beginning with the right leg, stitch around your bird.
+Beginning with the right leg, stitch around your bird.
 Be sure to stitch the wing, too.

-Cut out as many clouds as you desire and add fusible webbing to the back.
-Lay onto your scene, then iron in place.
+Cut out as many clouds as desired and add a fusible adhesive product to the back.
+Lay onto your scene and iron in place.
+Stitch around your clouds.